Financial Aid Information:

 Understanding your financial aid award letter: This short Youtube video is about understanding your financial aid award offer and comparing offers from different colleges/vocational programs.

 Please use this link; do not search for this site as there are scam websites.
 The FAFSA should be filed online in January or February of senior year.
 It will determine eligibility for federal financial aid for college and vocational training.
 Workshops will be offered in January and February to assist seniors and their parents/guardians with this application.
+Applicants must establish a FSA ID to access the FAFSA.
+If you started a FAFSA before May 10, 2015, your "Safe Key" is your original FAFSA password.

 Cal Grant Information